JDLeongomez/ScholarlyOutput/README.md

 Sadly, the [<code>scholar</code>](https://cran.r-project.org/web/packages/scholar/vignettes/scholar.html) package cannot be run from a server like shinyapps.io, so this app must be run locally in your computer with R installed.

-However, running it is very easy: you can simply run the code below in R (please note that the [<code>shiny</code>](https://shiny.rstudio.com/) package must be installed):
+However, running it is very easy: you can simply run the code below in R[^1]:

 ```R
 #install.packages("shiny")